 - 3 tablespoons buttermilk or milk

-- Place the dough in a large, lightly oiled bowl and cover the top tightly with plastic wrap.
-Let the dough rise in a warm place until doubled, around 2 to 2 ½ hours, depending on the warmth of your kitchen (you can speed up the rising by placing the covered bowl of dough in a very lightly warmed oven).
+- Place the dough in a large, lightly greased bowl and cover the top tightly with plastic wrap.
+Let the dough rise in a warm place until doubled, around 2 to 2 1/2 hours, depending on the warmth of your kitchen (you can speed up the rising by placing the covered bowl of dough in a very lightly warmed oven).

 - Lift the longest edge closest to you and begin rolling the dough into a tight log.
 Pinch the seam closed and roll the log so it is seam side down.
-Gently stretch the log to be 18 inches in length with an even diameter all the way throughout and pat the ends to even them up.
+Gently stretch the log to be 15- or so inches in length with an even diameter all the way throughout and pat the ends to even them up.

 - Using a serrated knife, slice the log into 12 evenly sized rolls (or more if you like your rolls thinner).
 Arrange the rolls cut side down on the prepared baking pan and cover with lightly greased plastic wrap.
 Let the rolls rise in a warm place until doubled, 1 to 1 1/2 hours; it's really important to let them rise well or else they won't be light and fluffy after they've baked.

 - While the rolls are baking, mix the softened cream cheese and buttermilk together until smooth (I usually use a blender to make this glaze).
 Add the vanilla and mix.
 Whisk in the confectioner’s sugar.
 Add additional milk or buttermilk one teaspoon at a time until desired glaze consistency is reached.
 It should be thick yet pourable.
 Drizzle the warm rolls with the glaze.